Skip to main content

 Implementing SDK extensions

 When writing custom arbiters, you'll want to create corresponding SDK extensions to make them easy to use from client applications.
-The Alkahest SDKs (TypeScript, Rust, and Python) provide extensible architectures for adding new functionality.
+The Alkahest SDKs (TypeScript, Rust, and Python) use a hierarchical module architecture.

 TypeScript SDK Extensions